Julian/regret/docs/what-you-can-deprecate.rst

-For library authors however who have released public APIs that heavily depend on or require users to inherit from provided superclasses, `regret` provides a mechanism for deprecating the inheritability of classes.
+For library authors however who have released public APIs that heavily depend on or require users to inherit from provided superclasses, :ref:`regret` provides a mechanism for deprecating the inheritability of classes.

 Consider for example: